surkamp/photo-organizer/README.md

 ## Known issues
 * Current directory files processing only (files must be on current directory)
-* No fallback to filesystem object creation date time when no EXIF information is available
 * Unable to move files between different mount points

 ## Dependencies